nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 List of commands:

-- Adding
+- Adding a student: `add`
-- Deleting
+- Deleting a student: `delete`
+- Editing a student: `edit`
+- Listing all students: `list`
+- View a student's information: `view`
-- Listing students
+- Finding students by name: `find`
-- Show
-- Exit
+- Clearing all entries: `clear`
+- Upload a student's photo: `upload`
+- Exiting the program: `exit`

 ### Adding a student: `add`

-Adds a student into the student roster.
+Adds a student to the student roster.

 Format:
 ```